-Here is the version of Quest Shaman we’re playing for the beginning of Saviors of Uldum.
-Expect further refinements with card reveals and meta shifts, and we’ll be sure to update this page as and when they happen.
+Here is the version of Quest Shaman we’re playing during the Doom in the Tomb metagame, modified for the Wild cards rotated back into Standard.
+Expect further refinements with meta developments, and we’ll be sure to update this page as and when they happen.

 Select and copy the long ID string below, then create a deck in Hearthstone to export this deck into your game.